What is an electronic label and QR code?

 Second year (2025)

-Next year (2025) let's assume that you will release 3 more new wines of a new vintage, as you will keep all 3 existing wines from 2024.
-This is 6 e-labels, so you will need to upgrade to the 25 e-label package.
-(BUSINESS 25)
+Next year (2025), let's assume that you will release 3 more new wines from a new vintage on the market, as you will also maintain the existing 3 wines from 2024.
+This is 6 e-labels, so you will need to upgrade to the 50 e-label package.
+(BUSINESS 50)

-Compared to other digital tag platforms, with us, once you need to have more than 50 active tags, you will switch to the unlimited plan and you will never pay more than 199 euros per year (plus VAT)
+Compared to other digital label platforms, with us, once you need to have more than 100 active labels, you will switch to the unlimited plan and you will never pay more than 199 euros per year (plus VAT).

-It's 100% free to sign up and start creating e-labels and QR codes to send to your label designer.
+It's 100% free to sign up and start creating electronic labels and QR codes to send to your label designer.

-Your first 3 e-labels are free – you can create up to 3 QR codes ready to send to your label designer without the need for a paid plan.
+Your first 3 e-labels are free โ you can create up to 3 QR codes ready to send to your label designer without needing a paid plan.

-Can I generate and print the QR code and upload the information later?
+Can I create and print the QR code and upload the information later?

-Yes, you can create as many QR codes as you need with just the wine trade name for each wine you plan to label.
+Yes, you can create as many QR codes as you need with just the wine brand name for each wine you plan to print labels for.

 Later, you can go back and add the ingredients and nutritional information.

-You can also modify the information at any time if you need to, and since it's an electronic label you don't need to print a new QR-CODE on your physical label again!
+You can also modify the information at any time if you need to, and because it is an electronic label you do not need to reprint a new QR-CODE on your physical label!

-Does using this service mean that my wine labels meet the new EU wine label regulations?
+Does using this service mean that my wine labels comply with the new EU regulations on wine labels?

 Yes.
-We have thoroughly checked the relevant legislation and the new regulation.
+We have thoroughly reviewed the relevant legislation and the new regulation.

 We also regularly check for new updates and are able to adapt our platform as legislation evolves.

-This is one advantage that digital labels have over paper.
+This is an advantage that digital labels have over printed ones.

-However, we strongly recommend producers and users of the platform to consult the official sources and regulations.
+However, we strongly recommend that producers and users of the platform consult official sources and regulations.

-What information should be included in the physical label if I use your platform?
+What information should be included on the physical label if I use your platform?

-If you use the digital e-label creation platform to provide the ingredient list and nutrition declaration, you will need to include some information on the physical label as well:
+If you use the digital e-label creation platform to provide the ingredient list and nutrition declaration, you will need to include certain information on the physical label as well:

-For the list of ingredients, you must include the indication of the elements referred to in Article 9(1)(c) of Regulation (EU) No. 1169/2011 (the possibly allergenic ingredients).
-The word “contains” should be included followed by the name of the substance or product as listed in Annex II to Regulation (EU) No. 1169/2011, which refers to substances or products that cause allergies or intolerances.
+For the list of ingredients, you must include the indication of the elements referred to in Article 9(1)(c) of Regulation (EU) No 1169/2011 (potentially allergenic ingredients).
+The word โcontainsโ must be included followed by the name of the substance or product as listed in Annex II to Regulation (EU) No 1169/2011, which refers to substances or products causing allergies or intolerances.

-How do I calculate the energy value (kcal/kJ) of the wine?
+How do I calculate the energy value (kcal/kJ) of wine?

-We suggest contacting an Oenological Laboratory or Chemistry which, through a chemical analysis, is able to calculate the calorific value as well as other indicators of the wine.
-You can refer to it here
+We suggest that you contact an Oenological Laboratory or Chemist which, through a chemical analysis, is able to calculate the caloric value as well as other indicators of the wine.
+You can refer to here

-However, the platform has a computer for the energy of the wine.
-You can enter the alcoholic strength, amount of sugars, acidity, polyols (glycerin) and we calculate the energy value for you, based on EU conversion factors.
+However, the platform has a wine energy calculator.
+You can enter the alcoholic strength, amount of sugars, acidity, polyols (glycerol) and we calculate the energy value for you, based on EU conversion factors.

-In which languages will my customers be able to view my e-labels?
+In what languages โโwill my customers be able to view my electronic labels?

-The electronic label information may appear in all official EU languages.
-All information, including the heading, must be in a language easily understood by consumers in the country where the product is marketed, and this language must to be one of the official languages of the European Union.
-We offer automatic translation that will save you time translating all the information.
+The information on the electronic label can be displayed in all official EU languages.
+All information, including the heading, must be in a language that is easily understood by consumers in the country where the product is marketed, and that language must be one of the official languages โโof the European Union.
+We offer automatic translation that will save you time in translating all the information.

-A user can choose to automatically translate your tag into the 24 official European languages.
+A user can choose to have your label automatically translated into the 24 official European languages.

 These are:

-Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the Netherlands, United Kingdom, United Kingdom
+Austria, Bulgaria, France, Germany, Denmark, Greece, Estonia, United Kingdom, Ireland, Italy, Spain, Croatia, Latvia, Lithuania, Hungary, Netherlands, Portugal, Romania, Slovakia, Slovenia, Sweden, Czech Republic, Finland

 Do the prices include VAT?